yabwon/SAS_PACKAGES/README.md

 **Update**\[July 30th, 2020\]**:** All components of SAS Packages Framework are now in one file `SPFinit.sas` (located in the `./SPF` directory).
 Documentation moved to `./SPF/Documentation` directory.
 Packages zip files moved to `./packages` directory.

+## Where the SAS Packages Framework is used:
+This is a list of locations where the SAS Packages Framework is used.
+If you want to share that you are using SPF let me know and I'll update the list.

+The List:
+- Europe
+  - Poland
+    - Warsaw

 ## Available packages:
 Currently the following packages are available (see the `./packages` directory):